rafsaf/Tribal-Wars-Planer/README.md

 **STEP 4** (Login by default `admin` and password `admin`)

-The data will not be losed after reboot, it is docker volume (`data_postgres` folder in folder).
+The data will not be losed after reboot, it lives in docker volume (`data_postgres` folder with data is generated after docker-compose command).

 **STEP 5**